 - Kippers V, Parker AW.
 Toe-touch test.
 A measure of its validity.
 Phys Ther.
 1987 Nov;67(11):1680-4.

-- Stand & Reach — stand on a raised surface and bends forward with straight legs.
+- Stand & Reach — stand on a raised surface and bend forwards with straight legs.
 Measure how far past the toes the fingers can reach.

 - Toe Touch — measure distance from fingertips to ground.